jbreckmckye/premock/README.md

     }

     premocked.resolve(greeter);
+    // 'Kathy' is passed to greeter...
+    // Greeter returns 'Hello, Kathy!'...
+    // Premock resolves 'promise' with 'Hello, Kathy!'...
-    // 'Hello, Kathy!' printed to console
+    // 'Hello, Kathy!' is printed to the console

 If Premock is run in an environment _without_ promises, mocks will return `undefined` until the implementation is resolved - at which point it'll just pass the results back on.

+### Error handling

+If replaying any function calls throws an exception, premock will not swallow the error (meaning - you will see it in the console), and it will not stop dispatching the other calls.

 ## Resolving with promises